|Perpetration-Induced Traumatic Stress

 work.
 He was one of the few executioners to give up his work, not because he felt he was past it but because he did not

-as a man who, having hanged well over a hundred men and women, said it was a shameful business and spent the
+a man who, having hanged well over a hundred men and women, said it was a shameful business and spent the rest of

 The conversations and thoughts I attribute to Berry are based on his own words as recorded, reported and